-The press hall and canopy roof of the Western Drive building has a large underground area agents say can be reconfigured as a multi-level car park.
+Over five-levels, the Western Drive building has a large underground area agents say can be reconfigured as a multi-level car park.

 With this potential, they speculate a retail buyer such as Bunnings, Coles, Costco, DFO, Harvey Norman or Woolworths may be prepared to pay more than an industrial user, like Toll.